IT Knowledge

 4. Seamless Onboarding/Offboarding: Automate (de)provisioning workflows for employees interacting with SaaS applications and AI agents.

-5. Risk Mitigation: Proactively detect unauthorized apps or rogue agents early through continuous monitoring, securing your entire IT environment.
+6. Risk Mitigation: Proactively detect unauthorized apps or rogue agents early through continuous monitoring, helping ensure AI agents operate within governance frameworks to mitigate security risks and address new risks introduced by autonomous systems, securing your entire IT environment.

 As organizations increasingly adopt traditional SaaS tools alongside sophisticated AI agents, trust becomes fundamental for effective governance.
 Corma’s approach combines automation with transparency by providing real-time insights into software usage patterns and agent behaviours.